 The print_left function uses similar nested loops to print each row, the %-4d left-aligns the output within four character widths.

-The print_centre function uses similar loops but also utilises an inset to pad the output at the left with spaces.
-This is calculated using a fiddly formula, and is reduced by 3 after each row.
+The print_centre function uses similar loops but also utilises the inset variable to pad the output at the left with spaces.
+This is calculated using an ugly formula (which I'm not proud of but at least it works!) and is reduced by 3 after each row.

 We have now finished the code so can run it using this command in Terminal . . .